jomgra/Feedbin2mail/README.md

 # Feedbin2mail
-Sends yesterday's news from feedbin to your mailbox.
+Sends yesterday's news from feedbin to your mailbox and marks them as read in feedbin.